Eastern Australia Trip. Day 3 : Sydney

 An athlete wrestling with a python

-There were several Malaysian artists works that were displayed
+There were several Malaysian artists' works that were displayed

-A artist creativity using the cardboard box
+An artist's creativity using the cardboard box

 It originally stood on a rocky shore with a small sandy beach

-A two-storey Georgian-style house
+A two-story Georgian-style house

-The site is named after the last & long serving superintendent, John Cadman
+The site is named after the last & long-serving superintendent, John Cadman

 We had lunch at one of the Thai restaurant nearby

-Let see what is interesting in the Pasar Tani...
+Let's see what is interesting in the Pasar Tani...

 The Rock Markets open on Friday to Sunday